kyverno/website/content/en/docs/Kyverno CLI/_index.md

 ```

 ### Validate

-Validates a policy, can validate multiple policy resource description files or even an entire folder containing policy resource description
-files.
-Currently supports files with resource description in yaml.
+Validates a policy, can validate multiple policy resource description files or even an entire folder containing policy resource description files.
+Currently supports files with resource description in YAML.
 The policies can also be passed from stdin.

 Example:

 ```
 kyverno validate /path/to/policy1.yaml /path/to/policy2.yaml /path/to/folderFullOfPolicies
 ```

 Passing policy from stdin:

 ```
 kustomize build nginx/overlays/envs/prod/ | kyverno validate -
 ```